Marion Square

 In this 1892 photograph of Marion Square, the original version of the Calhoun Memorial can be seen.

-The square is the home to many monuments, including a Holocaust memorial, an obelisk dedicated to Wade Hampton, and a statue of John C. Calhoun in cast bronze atop a giant pillar.
-The Calhoun monument is the second such structure in the square.
+The square is the home to many monuments, including a Holocaust memorial and an obelisk dedicated to Wade Hampton.
+There had previously been a statue of John C. Calhoun in cast bronze atop a giant pillar on the square.
+It had been the second such structure in the square honoring Calhoun.
 The first one was not liked by the people of Charleston, and the organizers of the installation had problems with the delivery of the pieces.
 Eventually, in 1894, a new artist, J. Massey Rhind, was commissioned to create a new figure.
 A new memorial was raised in 1896, and the old one was sold off for scrap value.
 Concerns were raised regarding views of slavery.
 In June 2020, the statue of Calhoun was removed by City Council.
 In January 2021, a time capsule was found while completing the removal of the base of the statue.
 The time capsule dated to 1858 and was relocated under the monument during its construction later.

 In 1944, a bandstand in the Art Moderne style was built according to plans by Augustus Constantine.
 The structure had originally been planned to house restroom facilities for white servicemen, but a bandstand component was added to the plans.
 The bandstand became a spot for political rallies, but the restrooms were a constant problem because of vandals.
 The bandstand was ultimately razed during refurbishing of the park that began in August 2000 and concluded in 2001.
 The bandstand had been in very poor shape since at least 1961 when city council approved its removal.

 During the summer the square is also the home to a farmers market on Saturdays and various festivals such as the Food and Wine Festival and the Spoleto Arts Festival.
 Since 1913 a tree has been placed in Marion Square for the Christmas season.